Harichandangooda/sustainable_tourism_recommender/README.md

 # sustainable_tourism_recommender
-To develop a recommendation system for sustainable tourism
+To develop a recommendation system for sustainable tourism.